cecilidw/aisec/README.md

 1. In **Step 2** give instruction which pay plan should be chosen: Basic or Enterprise
 2. Add **Step 6** with explanation of test case run
-3. Add **Step 7** how to create model and get the endpoint URL such that it van be used for security actions
+3. Add **Step 7** how to create model and get the endpoint URL such that it can be used for security actions

 ## Useful links and presentation for AiSec example